-The principal responsibility for managing the TE resides with the Commissioning Unit.
-The Commissioning Unit for this project's TE is UNDP Mauritius and Seychelles Country Office will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the TE team.
+The principal responsibility for managing the TE resides with the UNDP Mauritius and Seychelles Country Office.
+The CO will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the TE team.
 The Project Team will be responsible for liaising with the TE team to provide all relevant documents, set up stakeholder interviews, and arrange field visits coordinate with the Government partners.
 The Project coordinator will designate a focal point at each PA to assist in facilitating the process (e.g., providing relevant documentation, arranging visits/interviews with key informants in the respective sites, etc.).
 The Project Steering Committee (PSC) and CO Management will take responsibility for the approval of the final evaluation report, with involvement of the relevant UNDP Regional Technical Advisor.
 The CO management will liaise with the project implementation team to develop a management response to the evaluation within two weeks of report finalization.